Jojoussef/yohatech/README.md

 # Yohatech

-### Chalenge Name: Développement et conception d’un site web pour YohaTech

-Official website for **YohaTech**, a Tunisian startup specializing in AI, Robotics, Custom Electronics, and Smart Home IoT solutions.
+Website for **YohaTech**, a Tunisian startup specializing in AI, Robotics, Custom Electronics, and Smart Home IoT solutions.
 This project is built using **Next.js** with **npm** as the package manager.

 ---